InFlex™ Flow Control Valve (FCV™)

 Ask about our 5-year limited warranty

 The InFlex™ FCV™ utilizes a reinforced rubber element, the only “moving” part.
-This element is an adaptation of the element that has been successfully used in our inflatable downhole packers in demanding open-hole conditions for over two decades.
+This element is an adaptation of the element that has been successfully used in our inflatable downhole packers in demanding open-hole conditions for over three decades.
 All metal parts of the valve are constructed of stainless steel.
 Other more corrosion-resistant alloys are optional for aggressive environments.

 Wide Range of Injection Capacities